quabynahdavis/mongoman/README.md

 ---

-## 📦 mongoInstance
+## 📦 mongoman - MongoDB Instance Manager

-A modular MongoDB instance manager for Linux and Windows.
+A modular MongoDB instance manager for all UNIX-like systems [Linux, MacOS, BSD] with bash support and Windows.
 Add, launch, clone, rename, reconfigure, backup, and control multiple MongoDB instances with ease—whether you're using direct process control or systemd services.

 ---